-- Over 60 faculty with nearly one-third comprised of women; 38 residents, 21 advanced practice providers, and 39 administrative and research staff.
+- We are 38 residents, 21 advanced practice providers, and 42 administrative and research staff.

-- Department members focus on targeted areas of practice, such as air medical transport, critical care medicine, EMS, global health, pediatric emergency medicine, research, simulation, and ultrasound.
+- Department members focus on targeted areas of practice, such as critical care transport and retrieval, critical care medicine, EMS, global health, pediatric emergency medicine, research, simulation, and ultrasound.

 - Translational and collaborative research programs in the department partner with internationally-recognized entities such as the UW–Madison College of Engineering, UW School of Nursing, and the Wisconsin Alzheimer’s Disease Research Center.

-- Key programs include CARES (Cardiac Arrest Registry to Enhance Survival), EMS Resuscitation Academy, SIREN (Strategies to Innovate Emergency Care Clinical Trials Network) and VotER (Emergency Department based Voter Registration).
+- Outreach programs our faculty are engaged in include the Brain Health Registry, Cardiac Arrest Registry to Enhance Survival (CARES), EMS Resuscitation Academy, Strategies to Innovate Emergency Care Clinical Trials Network (SIREN), and VotER (healthcare location-based voter registration).

 UW Health System